ngxs/store/docs/concepts/state.md

 * `name`: Optional name of the store.
 If not pass it will take the name of the class, camel case it and remove the word `State` from the end.
 * `defaults`: A set of default options to initialize our store with.
+* `children`: Sub states associated to this state.

 So here is our basic store: